40 Newly-Minted Sheriff's Officers To Hit Passaic County's Streets, Sheriff Says

 With more officers on the street, “we will be able to help fight crime and keep our residents safe,” the sheriff said.

-Bail reform is one of the key reasons why the half-empty, crumbling Passaic County Jail is closing its doors and sending all of its current and future inmates to Bergen County's lockup, officials said.
+Bail reform is one of the key reasons why the half-empty, crumbling Passaic County Jail is sending all of its current and future inmates to Bergen County's lockup, officials said.

 Millions that would’ve been spent to replace the decrepit 164-year-old lockup on Marshall Street will be saved – and the community at large will have more protection, they said.